You are here

 Hollingsworth v.
 Perry

-CAC filed a brief in the Ninth Circuit in support of Judge Walker’s ruling.
+Constitutional Accountability Center filed a brief in the Ninth Circuit in support of Judge Walker’s ruling.
 A three-judge panel of the Court of Appeals heard oral argument in Perry on December 6, 2010.
-CAC “live blogged” the argument for Huffington Post, here, and our post-argument analysis can also be found on Huffington Post, here.
-As we noted then, the argument went well for supporters of marriage equality, although the court was also concerned about a jurisdictional issue – whether the Prop 8 proponents have the legal right (“standing”) to pursue an appeal.
+CAC “live blogged” the oral argument for Huffington Post, here, and published a post-argument analysis on Huffington Post, here.
+As we noted then, the argument went well for supporters of marriage equality, although the court was also concerned about a jurisdictional issue – whether the Prop 8 proponents had the legal right (“standing”) to pursue an appeal.

 The Ninth Circuit, concluding that resolution of the standing question turned on an open question of state law, formally certified that question to the California Supreme Court.
 On November 17, 2011, the California Supreme Court decided that the Prop 8 proponents had the right to pursue an appeal.
 In a 2-1 ruling issued on February 7, 2012, the Ninth Circuit upheld Judge Walker’s decision striking down Prop 8.
 The proponents’ motion asking the court to rehear the case en banc was denied by the Ninth Circuit.
 The proponents then sought, and were granted, review by the U.S. Supreme Court.